 This statement applies to Channel Assist Limited (referred to in this statement as ‘the Organisation’).
-The information included in the statement refers to the financial year 2020-2021

 The Organisation is not required to produce a state or policy in terms of the Modern Slavery Act 2015.
 We do, however, believe that it is or duty to implement, where possible, policy and procedure to illuminate modern slavery and outlined in the legislation.